Table of Contents

 This may result in products made with low-quality materials, or low-quality packaging.
 Lead times may be extended far beyond what was agreed upon as more profitable orders are allowed to take precedence.
 In other cases, production will be simplified and sped up so much that the end result comes out sloppy and defective.

 Several years ago we had a client who was looking for a product to fill some empty space he had in a shipping container before delivery.
 He chose a product and asked us to find him a supplier.
-Although we stand by every quote we obtain, nothing we found was as cheap as he wanted to be able to pay.
+Although we stand by every quote we obtain, nothing we found was as cheap as he wanted to pay.
 Instead, the client went out and found a supplier that offered a substantially lower per-unit price.
 Unable to vet this supplier, and at our client’s insistence, we moved forward with production.

 Sure enough, the production ended up being very late — almost missing the ship date.
 When the container finally did arrive to be unpacked at the client’s warehouse, we discovered that it had been packed so inexpensively that units were literally falling out of the container when the doors were opened.
 Unsurprisingly, the materials used were so inexpensive — the cheapest, stinkiest plastic our client had ever seen — that he was forced to discard the product and absorb a big loss.